Sadarius Hutcherson

-Sadarius Martese Hutcherson (born April 22, 1998) is an American football guard for the Memphis Showboats of the United States Football League (USFL).
+Sadarius Martese Hutcherson (born April 22, 1998) is an American professional football guard.
 He played college football at South Carolina.

-Early life and high school
+Early life

-Hutcherson grew up in Huntingdon, Tennessee and attended Huntingdon High School.
+Hutcherson grew up in Huntingdon, Tennessee, and attended Huntingdon High School.
 There he played on both the offensive and defensive lines as well as at tight end.
 He also played basketball.
-He was considered a 3 star defensive end prospect by 247 sports coming out of high school.
+He was considered a three-star defensive end prospect by 247 Sports coming out of high school.

 College career

 Hutcherson committed to play at the University of South Carolina on February 3, 2016.
 Arizona State, Louisville, Memphis, and Middle Tennessee State also offered to Hutcherson.
 He transitioned into a full time offensive linemen.
 He was redshirted as a true freshman and played on the scout team but did not see game action.

 He entered his second collegiate season as a reserve on the offensive line.
 He saw his first ever snaps against Louisiana Tech at left guard in relief of Cory Helms.
 Overall he appeared in ten games, starting four of them.

 As a redshirt sophomore Hutcherson was able to start every game.
 Twelve of them at right guard and one on the left side of the line.

 In the 2019 season he again started every game, eleven at left tackle and one at left guard.
 He was named to the SEC Fall Academic Honor Roll.

 In his final season Hutcherson was named a team captain.
 He started all ten of his team's games at left tackle.
 Pro Football Focus named Hutcherson to their second-team All-SEC.
 He ended his college career having appeared in forty-five total games.
 Following the season, Hutcherson plated in the NFLPA Collegiate Bowl.